An Addict’s Reasons for Saying No to Themselves

 Once upon a time, I trusted my brain implicitly.
 Why wouldn’t I?
 It had kept me alive, after all.
 No one had ever told me that this cerebral cortex of mine was unreliable.
-When my brain told me certain things—say, that I didn’t have feelings for someone anymore, that a friend had wronged me or that my boss deserved to get an earful about how dissatisfied I was—I assumed it was correct, and acted on those thoughts.
+When my brain told me certain things—say, that I didn’t have feelings for someone anymore, that a friend had wronged me, or that my boss deserved to get an earful about how dissatisfied I was—I assumed it was correct, and acted on those thoughts.
 Even when I started to see that these actions often delivered terrible results—that it could mean losing a great love or important friendships and getting fired from jobs—it never occurred to me that the problem was with my thinking.
 The problem, I was certain, was with the unfairness of the world.
 The problem was that bad things happened to me.

 It took me roughly a decade and a half of sobriety to realize there were times when I couldn’t trust my brain at all.
 These were times when I felt uncomfortable, and instead of trying to tolerate the discomfort, I became determined to figure out what was causing it.
 I didn’t see that sometimes feelings are just feelings.
 They don’t necessarily have a culprit, but just need to pass through us.
 Addicts are notorious for not being able to handle feeling uncomfortable for even a millisecond.
 The discomfort is what we tried to drown out, to the point that it nearly killed us.
 As Carrie Fisher wrote in Postcards from the Edge, “Instant gratification takes too long.”
-And so I would feel uncomfortable, and name that boyfriend or friend or boss as the problem.
+And so I would feel uncomfortable, and identify that boyfriend or friend or boss as the problem.

 Yes, it’s taken me this long to learn that if you just sit through discomfort, it will pass.
 It’s the precise act of trying to name it and then doing something about that which causes my suffering.

 I’m an extremist—always have been.
 I decide on things and I go after them.
-It takes me about a second to decide if I like someone, roughly five seconds at the dealership to pick out a new car, and a good 10 seconds determine a career shift.
+It takes me about a second to decide if I like someone, roughly five seconds at the dealership to pick out a new car, and a good 10 seconds to commit to a career shift.
 I’ve jumped out of planes, swung from trapezes, and rappelled down buildings.
 I’ve done cryotherapy as well as sweat lodges.
 I was just as addicted to Ambien as I was to cocaine.

 In other words, to paraphrase another classic Carrie Fisher quote, “I now feel very sane about how crazy I am.”
 I hope one day to be very sane about how sane I am.
 But I’m not holding my breath.